irabinovitch/datadog-config-oss/README.md

 # Datadog Config

-Persist your DataDog configuration in versioned text files which can be edited locally.
+Persist your Datadog configuration in versioned text files which can be edited locally.
 Pull down existing config and push changes at will.

 ### Updating to version 2.x
 [ ]  Add a key to your environment name called 'tags'